 On this page:

-A Primary Account Holder can turn Message Blocking on or off on My T-Mobile or through the T-Mobile app.
+Primary Account Holders can turn Message Blocking on or off on T-Mobile.com or through the T-Mobile app.
 You'll find the Message Blocking options near the bottom of the Blocking page that we link to directly below.

 Messaging Blocking is meant only to block messages, not to prevent overages.
 With Message Blocking, you can: